United Methodist Women at Minnehaha

 Select the plan that suits your reading habits, and follow that plan to receive credit.
 Anyone may participate.
 Books are chosen from five categories: Education for Mission; Nurturing Community; Social Action; Spiritual Growth; and Leadership Development.
 Books, Magazines, and check-out cards are located on the cart in the church library.
 Regular reading of Response magazine is an important part of Plan I; regular reading of Response and World Outlook are important parts of Plans II – IV.
 Youth books are included in Plans II – IV.
 Children’s books are included in Plans III – IV.

-Plan I: Read 4 books, one from four of the five categories.
+Plan I: Read 4 books, one from each category.

-Plan II: Read 10 books, 2 from four of the five categories plus 2 additional books.
+Plan II: Read 10 books, 2 from each category plus 2 additional books.

-Plan III: Read 15 books, 2 from four of the five categories plus 7 additional books.
+Plan III: Read 15 books, 2 from each category plus 7 additional books.

-Plan IV: Read 20 books, 2 from four of the five categories plus 12 additional books.
+Plan IV: Read 20 books, 2 from each category plus 12 additional books.

-Held annually in July, the UMW’s School of Christian Women is an educational experience that expands participants’ ideas about what mission is in today’s world.
+Held annually in July, the UMW’s Mission U is an educational experience that expands participants’ ideas about what mission is in today’s world.
 It is an opportunity to study current issues impacting society based on recent mission study topics.
 Each School offers classes on a topic covering three themes: Spiritual Growth, Geographic, and Social Issues.

-The School of Christian Mission is held Tuesday through Friday and includes classes around chosen study themes, worship, large group gatherings, sharing faith stories and other activities.
-Two mission events take place during the same week, one on the weekend (Friday night to Sunday), and one drive-in day on Thursday.
+Mission U is held Tuesday through Friday and includes classes around chosen study themes, worship, large group gatherings, sharing faith stories and other activities.
+Two mission events take place during the same week, one on the weekend (Friday night to Sunday), and one drive-in day on Saturday.

-Who can come to School of Christian Mission?
+Who can come to Mission U?
 Anyone who wishes to learn more about the study topics is welcome!
 You don’t have to be a UMW member or even a United Methodist!
 Invite women from your church who may not be actively involved in UMW.
 Invite a friend or relative who would enjoy the stimulating conversations that always occur.
 Teens are encouraged to participate as well.

 Response Magazine